 189

-MRI+T1C in fusion with MET-PET will be used for tumor resection and/or radiotherapy planning.
+MRI+T1C in fusion with FET-PET will be used for tumor resection and/or radiotherapy planning.
 Resection will be terminated after removal of PET-assigned tumor margin or in case any neuromonitoring-based indications regarding neurological damage occur.

 MRI+T1C will be used for tumor resection and radiotherapy planning.
 Resection will be terminated after removal of contrast-enhancing part regardless of 5-ALA fluorescence or in case any neuromonitoring-based indications regarding neurological damage occur.